 For the second event, we explore the announcement of the Inflation Reduction Act (IRA) on July 28, 2022.
 The IRA constitutes the most ambitious and comprehensive climate change legislation in the U.S. to date, by aiming for a 41% reduction in U.S. GHG emissions by 2030 (compared to 2020).
 This goal substantially heightened uncertainty about costly regulatory changes for some firms, especially those reliant on fossil fuels, potentially altering adversely their operational and profitability landscape.
 At the same time, the IRA also allocated an unprecedented \$370 billion towards climate-related expenditures and tax credits, favoring firms that benefit from the green transformation.
-The IRA also attracted substantial lobbying.27
+The IRA also attracted substantial lobbying.
+The IRA's unexpected announcement came on the afternoon of July 27, 2022, when Senator Joe Manchin and Senate Majority Leader Chuck Schumer released a statement supporting it; this came as a surprise due to Manchin's previous pessimistic attitude about a climate bill.
+Following Deng et al. (2023), we use July 28 as our event date because the announcement became widely known after the market closed on July 27.

-$^{^{25}}$ The bill aimed at reducing GHG emissions by 2050 to 83% below 2005-levels, and thereby had the potential to dramatically affect multiple sectors in the U.S., particularly those reliant on fossil fuels.
+$^{25}$ The bill aimed at reducing GHG emissions by 2050 to 83% below 2005-levels, and thereby had the potential to dramatically affect multiple sectors in the U.S., particularly those reliant on fossil fuels.

-26Media reports suggested an average of four lobbyists per Congress member, with many aiming to thwart the bill due to concerns over increased operating costs and competitive challenges.
+&lt;sup>26Media reports suggested an average of four lobbyists per Congress member, with many aiming to thwart the bill due to concerns over increased operating costs and competitive challenges.